Postnatal depression

 • have thoughts about harming yourself or your baby

 Anyone can have these feelings from time to time after having a baby.
 But if you’ve been feeling like this most of the time, for two weeks or more, you may have postnatal depression.
-Having a baby takes a lot of adjustment for anyone.
-But if you have postnatal depression, you may feel that you can’t cope and worry constantly about your baby.
-You may also feel detached from your baby and find it hard to bond with them.

-• feel confused and disorientated
+• feeling confused and disoriented

 Diagnosis of postnatal depression

 Your midwife, health visitor or GP will usually ask you about your mental health and how you’re feeling at your postnatal appointments.
 This is a good opportunity to tell them if you’re feeling low or depressed.
+Be honest if you can, so that you can get help sooner.

 Self-help for postnatal depression

-Most people with postnatal depression feel better within a few months.
-But it can affect some people for longer – this can be a year or more.
 There are many things you can do to help yourself cope with postnatal depression.
 Here are some suggestions.

 • Sleep or rest whenever you get the chance.
 Try to get some sleep while your baby sleeps, and if you can’t sleep, at least try to rest and relax.